-Adhesions may lead to infertility by interfering with the ovulation process, preventing the sperm and egg from meeting, and making it difficult for the uterus to accommodate the fertilized embryo.
+Adhesions may lead to infertility by interfering with the ovulation process, preventing the sperm and egg from meeting, and making it difficult for the uterus to accommodate the fertilised embryo.
 Adhesions are also a possible cause of clogged fallopian tubes.
 Pelvic inflammatory disease (PID) and endometriosis may cause adhesions that affect one’s ability to conceive.

 In other cases, adhesions may cause severe pain, including pain while having sex and menstrual cramps.
 Some women in Australia also experience abnormal menstrual bleeding, light periods, or lack of menstrual periods due to adhesions.
-It’s also possible to experience no apparent symptoms even when you have adhesions.
+It’s also possible to experience no apparent symptoms, even when you have adhesions.

-What are the causes of adhesions?
+What causes adhesions?

 Adhesions occur whenever the natural healing process of the body goes somewhat awry.
 Usually, the abdominal cavity, uterus, and fallopian tube surfaces are slippery, which enables the organs to move around quickly.

-When it comes to Asherman’s syndrome, adhesions will occur within the uterus.
+Regarding Asherman’s syndrome, adhesions will occur within the uterus.
 While the cases may be rare, the condition causes uterine walls to stick together almost entirely.

 Intrauterine adhesions usually prevent healthy endometrium from forming.
 This can prevent the healthy implantation of the embryo.
 If the implantation occurs by chance, the risk of getting a miscarriage will be higher.

-In the case of pelvic inflammatory disease, or other forms of infection that affect the reproductive system, the fallopian tubes may become inflamed.
+In the case of pelvic inflammatory disease or other forms of infection that affect the reproductive system, the fallopian tubes may become inflamed.
 The inflamed surface may even develop adhesions or scar tissue within the tubes.

 The adhesions will prevent sperm or egg from coming together.
 Endometriosis also causes adhesion in the pelvic cavity, especially near the ovaries or fallopian tubes, which leads to ovulation interference.

 Endometrial adhesions can also prevent the fallopian tube from moving naturally.
 Since the ovary isn’t attached to the fallopian tubes, the ovulated egg must find a way to get to the fallopian tube.
-If adhesions affect the natural movement of the tubes, it will be difficult for the egg to get to float into the tube, an interference that reduces the chances of conceiving.
+If adhesions affect the natural movement of the tubes, it will be difficult for the egg to float into the tube, an interference that reduces the chances of conceiving.

 Diagnosis of adhesions